Nova Scotia wine: Sparkling

-Outside Nova Scotia, it is best known for its sparkling wine, as most production is consumed locally.
-Wineries including Benjamin Bridge, L'Acadie Vineyards, and Blomidon Estate Winery have developed extensive sparkling wine programs focusing on those produced in the traditional method style.
+Nova Scotia is best known for its sparkling wine, much of which consumed locally.
+Wineries including Benjamin Bridge, L'Acadie Vineyards, and Blomidon Estate Winery use the traditional method.
 Some of them are sold outside the province.

 White

-Nova Scotia white wines exhibit a crisp, fruity nature.
-Though for some time only hybrid white grapes were produced in any quantity, white vinifera in Nova Scotia have seen some level of success, particularly with Chardonnay and Riesling.
+White wines are crisp and fruity.
+Hybrid white grapes were the only ones produced in any quantity, white vinifera has seen some success, particularly Chardonnay and Riesling.

 Tidal Bay

-The appellation blend of Nova Scotia was created by the wineries of the province and WANS, and was initially released in 2012.
-Intended to highlight the white wines of the region, Tidal Bay features 100% Nova Scotia grown grapes held to a rigorous set of standards to ensure they remain within the stylistic guidelines.
+The Tidal Bay appellation was created by the wineries of the province and WANS in 2011.
+Its first vintage was 2012.
+It is made from a blend of at least 51% L'Acadie Blanc, Seyval Blanc, Vidal, and Geisenheim 318 grapes, with 16 other varieties also allowed.
+The wines are vetted by blind tasting.

 Red

-Reds in Nova Scotia remain relatively unknown outside of the province.
-Most red vinifera will not ripen to an acceptable level for table wines in Nova Scotia, though Pinot Noir and Gamay grapes have been produced to some success in the Bear River valley at the western end of the Annapolis Valley.
-Nonetheless, there is popular local demand for hybrid reds, including Baco Noir, Maréchal Foch, Luci Kuhlmann, and Leon Millot.
+Red wines remain relatively unknown outside of the province.
+Most red vinifera does not ripen well, though Pinot Noir and Gamay grapes have been produced to some success in the Bear River valley at the western end of the Annapolis Valley.
+Nonetheless, there is local demand for hybrid reds, including Baco Noir, Maréchal Foch, Luci Kuhlmann, and Leon Millot.